RaviTeja110820/aws/AWS Essentials.md

 ***AWS Config*** service allows the administrator to monitor and record configuration changes on AWS resources in their account.
 The service also allows the administrator to create a resource configuration inventory.

 >***AWS Config*** can be used to keep track of configuration changes on AWS resources, keeping multiple date-stamped versions in a reviewable history.

+***AWS Managed Service Providers (MSP)*** provide end-to-end AWS solutions to customers at any stage of the cloud journey-from consultation on initial solution design, to building applications, through to ongoing optimization and support.
+By working with next-generation AWS MSP Partners, you can leverage the cloud as a strategic business advantage that goes beyond technical benefits and generates positive business outcomes.
+AWS MSPs are your trusted advisors and support customers of all sizes with different business needs.

+# Dont Know which service
+***Quotas***, also referred to as limits in AWS services, are the maximum values for the resources, actions, and items in your AWS account.
+Each AWS service defines its quotas and establishes default values for those quotas.
+Depending on your business needs, you might need to increase your service quota values.

 # Disaster Recovery
 ![Disaster Recovery](disaster-recovery-strategies.png)